lauren-mak/ariadne/README.md

 ### Output

-At the end of the deconvolution procedure, Ariadne outputs an interleaved fastq file with enhanced barcode assignments in the directory `/path/to/output/k55/<max_search_dist>enhanced.fastq`.
+At the end of the deconvolution procedure, Ariadne outputs an interleaved fastq file with enhanced barcode assignments in the directory `/path/to/output_dir/K55/<max_search_dist>.R1.fastq`.
 The original barcode has been augmented with the enhanced grouping number.
 In this example, the first set of paired reads `@D00547:847:HYHNTBCXX:1:1101:10000:10626` have been assigned to the 13th group out of all reads with the barcode `BX:Z:CCTTCCCTCCTTCAAT`.
-This fastq can be directly provided as input to a *de novo* assembler or a read aligner.
+This fastq can be directly provided as input to a *de novo* assembler or a read mapper optimized for linked-reads.

 ```
 $ head /path/to/output/k55/<max_search_dist>enhanced.fastq